 They threw me a little party in the sunroom- it was definitely a more upscale affair than the one the girls in Rikers threw for me when I turned twenty-three.

+All throughout the day, there was one thing I could not shake no matter how hard I tried.
 The memory of my public defender, the one who took the time to haul his ass all the way out to Rikers to tell me about myself.

 “Twenty-seven is pretty much crunch time for figuring out if you're really going to get your shit together or not.”